hend-a-ghafour/Analyzing_Marketing_Campaigns/Findings.md

 - Exhibited a significantly high but irregular number of ads during the month, yet had a limited impact on subscriptions and engagement.
 - Despite the heavy ad distribution, the maximum number of subscribers (21) was lower than several other channels with fewer ads.
 - Shows weak consistency between daily users, subscriptions, and retentions — suggesting overexposure through House Ads did not effectively translate into user engagement.
+- A noticeable decrease in the number of conversions after 10-01-2018
 ##### $\color{#454775}{\bf Instagram:}$
 - Engagement peaked on 17-01-2018, coinciding with the highest levels of daily users, conversions, and retentions.
 - Displays a moderate-to-strong relationship between daily activity and outcomes, indicating that well-timed exposure contributed effectively to conversions and retention.